Luqman-tech/Calculator/README.md

-This is a simple calculator application writen in python used to run simple operations like multiplication, addition, subtraction, and division.
+This is a calculator application writen in python used to run operations like multiplication, addition, subtraction, division etc.
 # Calculator